Fancy having part of your application fees reimbursed? Read how here!

 - In the case of a Benelux design application, the reimbursement is 75 euros (50% of 150 euros).

 - You can also use the IP voucher to get a partial reimbursement on an EU trademark or design application.

-The Ideas Powered for Business SME Fund will also cover part of the cost of pre-diagnostic IP services (an “IP scan”).
-That said, this service is not (yet) available to SMEs in the Benelux.
+The IP Voucher will also cover part of the cost of pre-diagnostic IP services (an “IP scan”).
+That said, this service is currently only available to SMEs in Belgium.

 To be eligible for an IP voucher, your company must meet the European Commission’s definition of an SME.
 The criteria include, among other things, your company’s staff headcount, the annual turnover or the annual balance sheet total.
 In general, an SME:

 - has an annual turnover of less than 50 million euros

 - the balance sheet total does not exceed EUR 43 million.